Compare Rates and Save on Life Insurance

 • Risky hobbies or occupation

-If you participate in risky hobbies or activities, your death claim may not be covered by life insurance if it is the cause of your death.
+If you participate in risky hobbies, your death claim may not be covered by life insurance if these activities lead to your death.
 If you are honest on your application, the insurer may have a separate exclusion to sign as part of the application stating these activities are not covered, which can include:

 • Scuba diving